Lifestyle

 beIN Sports holds the broadcasting rights for the 2026 World Cup across the Middle East and North Africa.
 You can watch via cable/satellite or through beIN Sports Connect, their streaming app with multi-device access.
 FIFA+ may also offer highlights, interviews, and selected live matches.

 Tickets for the McGettigan’s Fanzone group stage are on sale now at mcgettigans.com/fanzone.
-The tournament runs from June 11 to July 19, 2026.
-Save this, as we will be updating more information on fan zones and premium places to enjoy FIFA in Dubai.
+The tournament runs from June 11 to 19 July 2026.
+Save this, as we will keep updating it with more fan zones and premium places to enjoy FIFA in Dubai.
+For everything else happening around town, browse our things to do in Dubai this week roundup and the full Dubai events calendar.

 Frequently Asked Questions